EarthScope/strain-processing-notebooks/README.md

 This repo runs a containerized environment for strain processing notebooks.
 It is built on Ubuntu 20.04, with SPOTL, BAYTAP-08, Jupyter Scipy Notebooks.

-This directory will be mounted to the container, so any figures, data, or local changes will be saved after the container shuts down.
+The local notebooks directory will be mounted to the container, so any figures, data, or local changes made in that directory will be saved after the container shuts down.

 ## Quick-start (if Docker is already installed):